GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Related Work

 \subsection{Machine Unlearning for Diffusion Models}

-Machine unlearning removes training data influence without full retraining, with foundational work by~\citet{ginart2019making} and~\citet{bourtoule2019machine}.
+Machine unlearning removes training data influence without full retraining, with foundational work by~\citet{ginart2019making} and~\citet{bourtoule2021machine}.
 For diffusion models, representative approaches include ESD~\citep{gandikota2023erasing}, Forget-Me-Not~\citep{zhang2024forget}, EraseDiff~\citep{wu2025erasing}, and ReTrack~\citep{shi2025retrack}.
-While these methods focus on concept or data removal as their primary objective, we use unlearning as a computational tool to approximate the LOGO counterfactual for attribution estimation, not for deletion guarantees.
+While these methods focus on concept or data removal as their primary objective, \method\ uses unlearning as a computational approximation of the LOGO counterfactual, not as a deletion mechanism.
+In particular, \methodu\ adopts ReTrack as its unlearning operator; the contribution is the LOGOA estimand and the LOGO-oracle-validated framework, not a novel unlearning algorithm.